Transitioning to Clinical Rotations

 Congratulations!
 You are about to begin clinical rotations.
 It’s a wonderful opportunity to test your knowledge and, at the same time, advance your learning.
 Best of all, you get to care for patients and appreciate the human-animal bond among pets, their owners and the veterinary healthcare team.

-During clinical rotations, the hours are long and you may find it tempting to shove self-care lower on your priority list.
+During clinical rotations, the hours are long and you may find it tempting to put self-care lower on your priority list.
 Please don’t.
 This is when you need self-care the most.
-Patients depend on your competence, focus and passion, and, if you do not take care of yourself, you could compromise your own health and wellbeing, as well as that of your patient.
+Patients depend on your competence, focus and passion, and, if you don't take care of yourself, you could compromise both your own health and wellbeing and that of your patient.

 Here are some self-care pointers to get you started:

-- Keep your appointments.
-Take time to care for yourself, including going to the doctor, the dentist or your therapist.
+- Keep your self-care appointments.
+Take time to care for yourself, including going to your doctor, dentist, or therapist.
 You are allowed to do these things while on rotation.
 There are ways to work around appointments, rounds and other responsibilities—just communicate with your clinicians.

 - Take one moment at a time.
 Take one rotation at a time—or even one day at a time if that’s easier to manage.
 Stay present, and don’t fixate on the future.
 Grounding techniques can help you manage overwhelming feelings or intense anxiety.
 Try the 5-4-3-2-1 technique: List five things you can see, four things you can hear, three things you can touch, two things you can smell, and one thing you can taste.
 Or, try the Alphabet Game—pick a category and then identify one word for each letter of the alphabet; e.g. for the category of animal, you could list antelope, beaver, crocodile, etc.

 Self-care is an individual journey, and it looks different for everyone.
 What works for your friend might not work for you.
 It’s even possible that what worked for you yesterday might be less effective today.
 That’s okay.
 Start by looking at the nine dimensions that make up wellbeing to develop a simple self-care plan that works for you.
-We guarantee it will be worth the effort—and your patients will thank you too.
+It will be worth the effort—for both you and your patients.